iTofunmi/iTofunmi/ReadMe.md

 ## Truths About me !!

-- 🔭 I'm a first year Computer science student at Kibo School!
+- 🔭 I'm getting a second degree in Computer science!
-- 👯 I’m an Automations Assistant intern at Kibo
+- 👯 I’m a no-code developer at Kibo
-- 🥅 2024 Goals: Learn more about Product Management
+- 🥅 2024 Goals: Learn more about Product Management and how no code fits into product development
 - ⚡ Fun fact: I love to read and watch movies.

 ## Check out my previous projects 😻!!